integrated-ethics/web/content/lab/data-cleaning.md

 scrutinized.
 Students will evaluate the ethical ramifications of data cleaning choices on a fictional data set description.

-**Preparation required:**
+**Preparation required**

 Read through the entire module.
 Print a student handout for each student.
 The handout includes a dataset description, questions for the students to consider, and definitions of potential ethical issues.

-[Exercise flow:]{.ul}
+**Exercise flow**

 -   Professor introduces the concept of data cleaning

--   Professor reminds students of potential ethical issues to be
-    > considered along with introducing a description of the dataset to
-    > be worked on.
+-   Professor reminds students of potential ethical issues to be considered along with introducing a description of the dataset to be worked on.

--   Students work individually and then in groups to decide if each of
-    > several suggestions for cleaning the described dataset would
-    > result in ethical problems
+-   Students work individually and then in groups to decide if each of several suggestions for cleaning the described dataset would result in ethical problems

-## Instructors Guide
+## Instructors' Guide

 ### Lesson plan